-That good for nothing jerk!
+“That good for nothing jerk!
 He’s ditching me on our date night.
 I bet he’s off with that woman from the office that I met at their company holiday party.
 I hated the way she smiled at him!
 I had a feeling he was up to no good.
-Wait until he hears what I have to say to him…
+Wait until he hears what I have to say to him…”

-Skip the Expectations
+Do Better… Skip the Assumptions

 In making assumptions, we will find ourselves in a trail of unmet needs, both on our account as well as for others.

 - What thoughts were you having while this was happening?

 - Be upfront, but flexible, with your feelings